 The Interdisciplinary Major offers the student the option of designing, in consultation with an advisor, a program uniquely suited to the student's educational objectives.
 Students interested in exploring the possibilities of this major should consult with the Registrar.
+Necessary forms can be found at the Registrar's Office Website (augie.edu/registrar)

 Major Requirements: 36-48 credit hours to be taken in four courses in each of three different disciplines, or six courses in each of two different disciplines.
 A grade of C- or better is required in all courses in the major.
-All courses must be numbered 200 or above.
+All courses in the disciplines must be numbered 200 or above.